manikandan-ravikiran/manikandan-ravikiran.github.io/_pages/publications.md

 ---

 *  <b> Manikandan Ravikiran </b>, Bharathi Raja Chakravarthi <a href="" style="text-decoration: none;">Zero-shot Code-Mixed Offensive Span Identification through Rationale
 Extraction</a>.
 Proceedings of the Second Workshop on Speech and Language Technologies for Dravidian Languages.
 Association for Computational Linguistics, 2022.
-(Under Review)
+(To Appear)

 * Hariharan R L, Anand Kumar Madasamy, <b> Manikandan Ravikiran </b>. <a href="" style="text-decoration: none;">NIT-IT_NLP@TamilNLP-ACL2022: Transformer based model for Toxic span Identification in Tamil</a>.
 Proceedings of the Second Workshop on Speech and Language Technologies for Dravidian Languages.
 Association for Computational Linguistics, 2022.
 (To Appear)